-Note 29.
+Note 30.
 AUTHORISATION OF ACCOUNTS FOR ISSUE

-This Statement of Accounts has been authorised for issue on 12 July 2019 by Mr Oliver Crosthwaite-Eyre (Chairman) and Mr Nigel Stone, FCCA (Chief Finance Officer).
+This Statement of Accounts has been authorised for issue on xx xxxx 2020 by [REDACTED] (Chairman) and Mr Nigel Stone, CPFA FCCA (Chief Finance Officer).
 The accounts reflect all known post balance sheet events up to the authorised for issue date.